 Competitive labor cost

 The Colombian Peso (COP) is the official currency of Colombia.
-Colombian developers make significantly less than developers based in the US, with an average annual salary of $43,381,255 COP, which is around $11,616 USD.
-The average salary of a software developer in the United States, on the other hand, is about $72,692 USD.
-The exact amount you pay will depend on a variety of factors, but there's no doubt that it costs much less to hire Colombian software developers.
+The average annual cost to hire Colombian software developers is currently around $108,436.27 USD.
+The average salary of a senior software developer in the United States, on the other hand, is about $153,460 USD.
+The exact amount you pay will depend on a variety of factors, but there's no doubt that it is more cost-effective to hire Colombian software developers.

 Hiring the best talent is crucial to growing your business.
 The talent pool in your local area may be limited, or it may be too expensive to hire as many developers as you need.
 Outsourcing to Colombia can help you overcome these hurdles, providing top-quality developers at a lower cost.